(Sub)millimeter Dust Polarization of Protoplanetary Disks from Scattering by Large Millimeter-Sized Irregular Grains: Introduction

 Another way to estimate grain sizes is through the wavelength dependence of opacity.
 For grains with absorption opacity that goes as $\kabs \propto \nu^{\beta}$, the opacity index $\beta$ depends on the grain size \citep{Draine2006}.
 For the interstellar medium, the small grains ($\sim 0.1 \mu$m) have $\beta \sim 1.7$ \citep{Weingartner2001}.
-The typically inferred $\beta$ of disks at millimeter wavelengths is $\sim 1$ or lower \citep[e.g.][]{Beckwith1990, Ubach2012, Sheehan2018, Tobin2020, Lin2021}.
+The typically inferred $\beta$ of disks at millimeter wavelengths is $\sim 1$ or lower \citep[e.g.][]{Beckwith1990, Ubach2012, Carrasco2016, Sheehan2018, Macias2019, Tobin2020, Lin2021}.
 At face value, the low $\beta$ suggests mm/cm-sized grains \citep[e.g.][]{Draine2006, Testi2014} which directly contradicts the size inferred from polarization.
+However, recently it has been pointed out that the correspondence between $\beta$ and the grain sizes is actually much more complicated when one takes into account the effects of the scattering whose contribution to the dust opacity is not negligible in the case of disks \citep[e.g.][]{Zhu2019, Sierra2020}.
+More detailed studies of the millimeter spectrum of disks including scattering opened the possibility for $\sim$ hundred-$\mu$m grains \citep[e.g.][]{Huang2020, Liu2019, Lin2020, Ueda2020, Ueda2021, Ueda2022, Sierra2021}, but many still resulted in grains in the mm/cm-sized regime \citep[e.g.][]{Carrasco2019, Ohashi2020, Liu2021, Macias2021, Sierra2021}.

 The orders of magnitude discrepancy between $100$ $\mu$m versus the mm/cm regime can heavily affect the interpretation of the physical and chemical properties of the disk given the importance of the grain size.
-In this paper, we demonstrate that the perceived accuracy of polarization measurements in constraining the grain size is due to the strict assumption of spherical grains.
+In this paper, we demonstrate that the perceived accuracy of polarization measurements in constraining the grain size is in part due to the strict assumption of spherical grains.
 Since grains coagulate to form larger grains, the shape of grains is expected to be irregular \citep[e.g.][]{Krause2004, Ormel2007, Blum2008}.
-Though the assumption of spherical grains is largely based on its numerical simplicity (calculated from Mie theory), the scattering properties of spherical grains becomes drastically different from those of irregular grains once the size becomes comparable to the size of the observing wavelength, as predicted from more sophisticated numerical techniques \citep[e.g.][]{Shen2008, Shen2009, Kirchschlager2013, Kirchschlager2014, Tazaki2016, Tazaki2018, Tazaki2019, Kirchschlager2020} and shown from experimental measurements \citep[e.g.][]{Munoz2011, Munoz2021}.
+Though the assumption of spherical grains is largely based on its numerical simplicity calculated from Mie theory \citep{Mie1908}, the scattering properties of spherical grains becomes drastically different from those of irregular grains once the size becomes comparable to the size of the observing wavelength, as predicted from more sophisticated numerical techniques \citep[e.g.][]{Shen2008, Shen2009, Kirchschlager2013, Kirchschlager2014, Tazaki2016, Tazaki2018, Tazaki2019, Kirchschlager2020} and shown from experimental measurements \citep[e.g.][]{Munoz2011, Munoz2021}.